 Talk to your SSC or contact one of the relevant Disciplinary Officers or University Student Conduct Officer.

-Your results will be released via your PIP "Record and Results" page.
-The results release date will be publicised on PIP.
-You will be able to view your module results, any examination letters (for UG students only) and, if you are a graduating
+Your results will be released via your PIP 'Record and Results' page.
+The results release date will be published on PIP.
+You will be able to view your module results, any examination letters (for Undergraduate students only) and, if you are a graduating

 student the award you achieved.

-Discuss the matter with the Module Leader first and if necessary the Subject Co-ordinator or your SSC.
+Discuss the matter with the Module Leader first and if necessary the Subject Co-ordinator or your Student Support Co-ordinator.

 If for any reason, you are unable to sit your examination on campus you may apply to take the examination at an off-site location.
 Approval is at the sole discretion of the University.
-For information on costs and deadlines check:
+For information on costs and deadlines, please click here.